Mariners vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners are 47-36 in games they were listed as the moneyline favorite (winning 56.6% of those games).
+- The Mariners have put together a 48-36 record in games they were listed as the moneyline favorite (winning 57.1% of those games).

-- The implied moneyline probablility in this matchup gives the Mariners a 64.9% chance to win.
+- The Mariners have a 71.4% chance to win this matchup based on the moneyline's implied probability.

-- In the 127 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total 64 times (64-59-4).
+- Seattle has had an over/under set by oddsmakers 128 times, and have combined with opponents to go over the total in 65 of those games (65-59-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!